The best creamy vegan ramen noodles!

 Because nothing beats slurping homemade ramen noodles out of a big bowl of steamy creamy broth while wrapped up in your favorite cozy blanket.
 True story you guys!

 - You can sautee some sliced wild mushrooms together with your aromatics, or just add them to the broth with the noodles.

-Shiitake mushrooms with their umami flavor work perfectly here and are easy to find.
-I still had a few chanterelles left over in the fridge so I had to make good use of those beauties instead, also you can never go wrong with a mix of oyster mushrooms.
+- Shiitake mushrooms with their umami flavor work perfectly here and are easy to find all year long.
+I had a few chanterelles leftover in the fridge so I had to make good use of those beauties instead, also you can never go wrong with a mix of oyster mushrooms.